PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 TO COMPILE PORTMIDI:
 =============================================================================

-3)  go to this directory
+3)  cd to or open the portmidi directory

-4)  click on the portmidi.dsw workspace
+4)  start or click on the portmidi.dsw workspace

 5)  the following projects exist within this workspace:
     - portmidi (the PortMidi library)